What is the Collegiate Learning Assessment+ (CLA+)?

 What's in it for me?

-For the spring 2013 administration, each senior who completes the 90 minute exam (the first 50 to register) will receive a $25 Warrior Card.
+For the spring 2015 administration, each senior who completes the 90 minute exam (the first 50 to register) will receive a $45 Warrior Card.
 All participating students will also receive an individual score and an explanation of their strengths and weaknesses in terms of analytical/writing ability in comparison to their peers.
+CLA+ results can also be used to build your resume and share with potential employers.

-If you have taken the SAT or ACT and will be graduating in spring, summer or fall 2013 - you are eligible!
-Seniors meeting the CLA qualifications will receive an email invitation to participate from the Office of Assessment in early March, 2013.
+If you have taken the SAT or ACT and will be graduating in spring, summer or fall 2015 - you are eligible!
+Senior who have not taken the SAT or ACT can also qualify by completing a 15-minute supplemental exam at the time of testing.
+Seniors meeting the CLA+ qualifications will receive an email invitation to participate from the Office of Assessment in early March, 2015.

 You can also register here!

-The CLA will be given in the CSU Stanislaus Modern Language Lab (L110H) or the MSR training lab (MSR 333) at the times listed below.
+The CLA will be given in the CSU Stanislaus Modern Language Lab (L110H) or the Educational Services Buidling (ESB23) at the times listed below.

 If you have any questions about the CLA or your invitation to participate, please email email@example.com or call 209-664-6746.